Manchester City reach £62m agreement with Benfica over Dias move with Otamendi set to join Portuguese side | Goal.com

 Manchester City were given an extra week off to start their Premier League campaign after their Champions League journey to the quarter-finals.

-They started with an impressive 3-1 win away at Wolves last weekend, before needing a Phil Foden winner to dispose of Bournemouth 2-1 in the League Cup mid-week.
+They started with an impressive 3-1 win away at Wolves last weekend, before needing a Phil Foden winner to dispose of Bournemouth 2-1 in the Carabao Cup mid-week.

 The Leicester defeat is a significant set-back in their goal to wrestle back the championship from Liverpool, who have won both their league matches against Leeds and Chelsea, and only lost three times in the league last season on their way to the title.